Lokacitron123/johans-portfolio-website/README.md

 # Johan's Portfolio Website

-This is my personal website where I showcase my projects, ideas, and experiments.
-It’s built with modern web technologies to create a fast, responsive, and visually appealing experience.
+This is my personal website where I showcase my projects and ideas.

 ### Tools Used
 - [Next.js](https://nextjs.org/)